PyLink/PyLink/docs/permissions-reference.md

 # PyLink Permissions Reference

 Below is a list of all the permissions defined by PyLink and its official plugins.
-For instructions on how to fine-tune permissions, see [example-permissions.yml](../example-permissions.yml).

 ## PyLink Core
 - `core.clearqueue` - Grants access to the `clearqueue` command.